ASneakyToast/artwork-src/content/artwork/Shades-of-a-Garden-Campus.md

 ---
 title: Shades of a Garden Campus

-description: Experience the place that was the Oakland campus.
+description: A gazebo installation paying homage to the rich history of the Oakland campus and its spirit, with myriad images sourced from the CCA/C Archive.
 alt: A circular structure 10ft in diamiater and height, allowing a person to stand on the inside and view a 360 collage of archived photos from the Oakland campus.
 flavor: Where we grow artists.